cameron-martin/pure_promise/README.md

 ## TODO

 * Implement the thenable -> PurePromise part of the promise resolution procedure
+* Catch exceptions and convert them into rejected promises.
+* Defer callbacks.
+See inline todo.
 * Add usage instructions
 * Hide `#value` by using [this nifty trick][1].
 * Consider removing the `pending?`, `fulfilled?` and `rejected?` methods; is allowing inspecting a promise's state wrong?